petziferum/fress-roulette/README.md

 This Project is build with Vue 3 and Vite and I use it to keep on track with the new Vue 3 features.
 It will also replace the old app that can still be found at https://recipes-petzi.web.app/.

+## Need Help!

+I'm not a designer and I'm not good at it.
+So if you have any ideas how to make this app look better, please let me know.

 ## ToDo's

 - Rezept bearbeiten Komponente erstellen mit allen Textfeldern die benötigt werden